Sarita with Dave Franco

 Then it dawned on me.
 They didn’t care about the safety of the baby because it was going to die anyway.
 They even told me to manipulate the sonogram of a 24-week old fetus to look 18 weeks with some creative digital shading.
 They wanted me to commit fraud.

 I looked at the smiling and preening senior-level managers and felt ill.
 They projected such an air of caring.
-But they were running a criminal organization, one shrouded in lies.
-They were getting rich while forcing their peasant-class employees to work in blood and step way over the moral line.
+But they were running an organization shrouded in lies.
+They were getting rich while forcing their underqualified employees to work in blood and step way over the moral line.

 It made me sick, literally.
 I developed a dry cough that wouldn’t go away and as the days passed, it turned into a debilitating hack that sometimes had me unable to walk across the room without having to hold onto something.
 I was losing it one day, nearly doubled over, red-faced and coughing up a lung, when my supervisor tapped her foot and said coldly, “When is this going to be over, Sarita?
 We’ve got ladies to see.”

-I walked out to never go back.
+I walked out with the intention of never going back.
 When I got home, I looked for the card the protester stuck in my hand.
 Immediately AND THEN THERE WERE NONE came alongside to talk to me like a good person who happened to be caught up in a bad thing and offer me prayer.

 I was going to need it.